|Nutritional Guidelines (per serving)|

 - 1 egg yolk

-- Place the dough in an oiled bowl.
-Cover with plastic wrap, set in a warm location, and let rise until doubled in bulk (about an hour and a half).
+Place the dough in an oiled bowl.
+Cover with plastic wrap, set in a warm location, and let rise until doubled in bulk, about 30 minutes.